|The famous Hall of Mirrors. This project was carried out by architect Jules Hardouin-Mansart and painter Charles Le Brun between 1678 and 1686.

 News is distressing: the explosion in Beirut; the Air India plane crash in Kerala, India; the ongoing increase in cases of COVID-19 throughout the world, all resulting in horrific loss of life, livelihood, and a sense of well-being can easily spin any of us into a flurry of worry and concern.

-Their previous relaxed lockdown has ended that allowed outdoor exercise and activities along with some restaurant dining has now resulted in a rapid increase in cases.
-As of today, they are in a full lockdown until the end of the month.
+Their previous relaxed lockdown that allowed outdoor exercise and activities and some restaurant dining has resulted in a rapid increase in cases.
+As of today, they are in a complete lockdown until the end of the month.

-This has been the case all over the world as more and more reduced lockdown measures have precipitated increases in cases and subsequent loss of life.
+This has been the case worldwide as more and more reduced lockdown measures have precipitated increases in cases and subsequent loss of life.
 There’s no easy answer.
 It all boils down to personal responsibility and caring for our fellow humans.

-In our old lives, before COVID-19, if we developed a serious cold or virus, we wouldn’t go to work, to public places or spend time with friends and family.
+In our old lives, before COVID-19, if we developed a severe cold or virus, we wouldn’t go to work, to public places, or spend time with friends and family.
 That is to say, most of us wouldn’t, preferring not to infect others.

-Well, you’ve heard enough about this today and much more over the past many months, from us, from the news and from friends, family and neighbors.
+Well, you’ve heard enough about this today and much more over the past many months, from us, from the news, and friends, family, and neighbors.
 We are all in the same spot, unable to predict what the future holds and how we can best protect ourselves and our loved ones, especially amid varying opinions from medical professionals.

-As for today, not much is different than yesterday and the prior days.
-We’re healthy, safe and relatively content considering these ongoing unusual circumstances.
+As for today, not much is different than yesterday and the previous days.
+We’re healthy, safe, and relatively content, considering these ongoing unusual circumstances.

 Stay safe, stay healthy and stay diligent.